 Sharp was among 40,000 runners who made their way from Central High School in North Philadelphia to the Navy Yard deep in South Philadelphia during what has become the largest 10-mile run in America.

-Weather conditions were perfect for the 33rd annual event - upper 50s and overcast, with low humidity - and only a few minor injuries were reported, said race director Jim Marino.
-The three or four injured people were taken to local hospitals and were expected to be treated and released, he said.
+Weather conditions were perfect for the 33d annual event - upper 50s and overcast, with low humidity - and only a few minor injuries were reported, race director Jim Marino said.
+Three or four injured people were taken to hospitals and were expected to be treated and released, he said.

-The winning runner, a Kenyan, crossed the finish line in just over 47 minutes, and the last of the participants followed more than three hours later.
+The race started at 8:30.
+The winning runner, Henry Rutto of Kenya, crossed the finish line in just over 47 minutes, and the last of the participants followed more than three hours later.
 A few were still straggling in about 12:30 p.m., Marino said.

 "It's like a migration," said Ted O'Neil, who was there to support his 28-year-old daughter.